gabafo1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script is a simple way to change the owner of a file named "hello" to the user "betty" on a Unix-like system.

+# Create Empty File Script

+This script is a simple way to create an empty file named "hello" on a Unix-like system.